dagbjorn/microcoffeeoncloud/README.md

 Order uses the CreditRating REST service as a backend service for checking if a customer is creditworthy when placing an order.
 CreditRating is an unreliable service, hence giving us an "excuse" to use Resilience4J for retrying service calls that fail.

 Order is an OAuth2 client and uses the [client credentials flow](https://auth0.com/docs/flows/client-credentials-flow) to access CreditRating.
+The API implements CSRF (Cross-Site Request Forgery) protection on the POST operation.

 #### microcoffeeoncloud-creditrating
 Contains an extremely simple credit rating service.
 Provides an API for reading the credit rating of a customer.
 Used by the Order service.